1. "In the Name of Allah, the All-Beneficent, the All-Merciful,"

 The Sura is of such doctrinal and devotional importance that, according to accepted tradition, no prayer is valid unless preceded by Al-Fatiha.[[4]] Its “seven oft-repeated verses”[[5]] are recited daily as part of every devout Muslim’s canonical prayer, and so it is instructive to reflect on the Sura through the prism of prayer.
 Prayer is a way for the human to commune with the divine.
 It is the soul’s remembrance (dhikr) of God, the polishing of the mirror of the Heart through contemplation, the soul herself being the ‘Temple’ of such ‘contemplation’, as she bears the divine imprint of harmony in her very nature (fitra) (30:30).
 The substance of this primordial nature is universal and One, in keeping with the principle of the Oneness of Reality (tawhid), and it therefore transcends and precedes any formal religious colouring or affiliation.[[6]] This integrating substance constitutes the bond between Man and God, and thereby between soul and Spirit, whose signs (ayat) are immanently present within the world of the ever-renewing theophany (tajalli).
 The soul is bidden by the Qur’an to cultivate spiritual awareness (taqwa) because the world (dunya) is a place of forgetfulness (ghafla), where the distracted soul is always at risk of losing sight of her true spiritual provenance and noble purpose within the clouds of illusion.
 Hence, the ordinance, ‘So remember Me; and I will remember you.
 And be grateful to Me and do not deny Me.’
 (2:152).
 What is to be remembered is the innately spiritual nature of reality, present in the signs of the theophany and in the innermost recesses of the self.

-The term used in the Qur’an to denote God is ‘Allah’ (glorified and exalted is He), about which more will be said later.
+The term used in the Qur’an to denote God is ‘Allah’ (Subhanahu wa ta'ala - glorified and exalted is He), about which more will be said later.
 The term denotes the quintessential and all-pervasive reality which, in keeping with the principle of tawhid, is beyond all attempts to define it reductively, as radically One and Absolute in a manner that would derogate from its Infinite Presence.
 Allah can neither be reduced to the conditions of existence nor be excluded from it.
-The term therefore denotes a reality is that is both transcendent and immanent, Absolute and Infinite.
-The principle of all-encompassing Infinitude and All-Possibility encompassed in Absoluteness, means that this core reality is necessarily inscribed in the Heart of the soul as her immanent Self, providing her with a portal to her spiritual substance.
-Thus, in the words of the Dominican mystic, Meister Eckhart (c.1260-c.1328, ‘The eye with which I see God is the same eye with which God sees me’ (Sermon 12).
+The term therefore denotes a reality that is both transcendent and immanent, Absolute and Infinite.
+As the principle of all-encompassing Infinitude and All-Possibility encompassed in Absoluteness, this core reality is necessarily inscribed in the Heart of the soul as her immanent Self, providing her with a portal to her spiritual substance.
+Thus, in the words of the Dominican mystic, Meister Eckhart (c.1260-c.1328), ‘The eye with which I see God is the same eye with which God sees me’ (Sermon 12).

 Al-Fatiha is a dialogic prayer of invocation, glorification, petition and response